javiergoa/javiergoa.github.io/_pages/about.md

 I am organizing the session "Combinatorial insights into algebraic geometry" at the JMM 2024.

-As a mathematics educator I was awarded UCR's Outstanding VAP award for excellence in teaching for the academic  years 2021 - 2022 and 2022 - 2023 .
-My mentoring experiences include an REU about the combinatorial complexity of convolutional neural networks.
-The three students involved gave several poster presentations at regional conferences.
+As a mathematics educator I was awarded UCR's Outstanding VAP award for excellence in teaching for the academic  years 2021 - 2022 and 2022 - 2023.
+I am currently directing an undergraduate thesis on moduli theory.
+Other mentoring experiences include two REUs about the combinatorial complexity of convolutional neural networks; three students involved gave several poster presentations at regional conferences.

 I was born and raised in Mexico City, where I completed my undergraduate studies in physics and a master's degree in mathematics. <a href = "https://en.wikipedia.org/wiki/Spanish_naming_customs#Naming_system_in_Spain">I have two last names and no middle name</a>.